mdaud23/learn-english/longman_2.md

 `Although _it was_ not really difficult, the exam took a lot of time`

 #### Skill 13: Use Reduced Adjective Clauses Correctly

+Adjective clauses can appear in a reduced form.
+In the reduced form, the adjective clause connector and the be-verb that directly follow it are omitted.

+> The woman who is waving to us is the tour guide -> The woman waving to us is the tour guide

+> The pitcher that is on the table is full of iced tea -> The pitcher on the table is full of iced tea

+an adjective clause can only be reduced if the connector is also a subject

+> The woman that I just met is the tour guide (does not reduce)

+Another example:

+The white house, which is located in Washington, is the home of the president -> The white house, located in Washington, is the home of the president
+-> Located in Washington, the White House is the home of the president

+please note that cuma ada v-ing dan past participle untuk reduced form.
+Please note juga ketika dia v-ing itu sebagai pelaku, dan ketika past participle itu dia sebagai diperlakukan